odaibert/Service-Fabric-Self-Scale-Service/README.md

+# Synopsis
 # Service-Fabric-Self-Scale-Service
 Service Fabric use the approach to create new instances of service type.
 Using this approach, this project create a new instance of a service type based on some metrics inside of the running service.

 This first version uses a simple way to create a new instance of service type based on the number of calls to the running service.

+# Code Example
 Project
     SaaSManagerService
         SaaSManager2
             - This is a Stateless service who create a new instance of an another ServiceType

     private Task CreateService(string appName)
         {

              StatelessServiceDescription serviceDescription = new StatelessServiceDescription()

             {